YoungEuro1/YaleApplianceUITests/README.md

 Browser Configuration

-In the EnvironmentData.Json file set browser configuration of choice 'Chrome' or 'Edge' before runing tests
+In the EnvironmentData.Json file, set browser configuration of choice 'Chrome' or 'Edge' before runing tests locally

 Local Configuration

-Edge driver version is 89.0.774.54 ensure your local edge browser is compatible with this driver version (if running tests locally). https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/
+Edge driver version is 89.0.774.54, ensure your local edge browser is compatible with this driver version (if running tests locally). https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/

-Chrome driver version is 89 which supports all Chrome browser version 89 - ensure your local version is compatiable if running test locally http://chromedriver.chromium.org/downloads?
+Chrome driver version is 89 which supports all Chrome browser 89 versions - ensure your local version is compatiable if running test locally http://chromedriver.chromium.org/downloads?